averyscottnorris/ACBrewingCalculator/README.md

 Brew on, friends!

-To contact the devs, you may send an email to either: avnorris@pdx.edu or cleytham@pdx.edu
+Developed and Copyright (c) 2017 by Avery Norris and Cody Leytham To contact the authors, you may send an email to either: avnorris@pdx.edu or cleytham@pdx.edu

 # Installation